miakd/miakd.github.io/_posts/2020-06-03-feminist-futures-fellow.md

 ---
 layout: post
 title: Feminist Futures Fellow Profile
-subtitle: An interview with Scott Tadashi Tsuchitani
+subtitle: A conversation with Scott Tadashi Tsuchitani
 ---

 It was a privilege to work with the Feminist Futures Fellowship program.
 I received such solid support and solidarity with my peers.
 Check out some excerpts from this profile of my project.
 And find the full article [***here***](https://fri.ucdavis.edu/news/feminist-futures-fellows-mia-karisa-dawson-geography#_ftn1)!